Perrys Lookdown to Blue Gum Forest Walking Track

 Dogs: Not allowed

-In Blackheath, drive into Hat Hill Road and follow the signs to Perrys Lookdown.
+From Blackheath, drive along Hat Hill Road and follow the signs to Perrys Lookdown.

-Hat Hill Road evolves into Perrys Lookdown Road.
-This road was sealed in 2014, so there is no need for a 4WD vehicle to drive there.
+Hat Hill Road becomes Perrys Lookdown Road, which was sealed in 2024, so a 4WD vehicle is not required.

-There is a small car park and a campground at the start of the walking track to Perrys Lookdown, Blue Gum Forest, and Acacia Flats.
+There’s a sizeable car park and a campground at the start of the walking track to Perrys Lookdown, the Blue Gum Forest, and Acacia Flats.

 Map